DirecTV: DirecTV

 The case brought by Washington state was settled in December 2010, with DirecTV agreeing to pay over $1 million.
 DirecTV subsequently settled a similar suit with the other 49 states and the District of Columbia for $13.25 million.

 In July 2012, DirecTV had a major contract dispute with Viacom, leading to channels such as Nickelodeon, MTV and Comedy Central to be taken off the air temporarily In their place, a message appeared on screen reading as follows: "Viacom, the owner of this channel, forced DirecTV to suspend it despite our many requests to keep it on.
 We are working to bring it back as soon as possible without an unfair increase to your bill.
 Disruptions like this are brief.
 Go to DirecTVPromise.com for the latest info."
 DirecTV executive Derek Chang said to the media "We have been very willing to get a deal done, but Viacom is pushing DirecTV customers to pay more than a 30 percent increase, which equates to an extra $1 billion..."
 He then said that he couldn't accept Viacom's "extravagant financial demands."
 Denise Denson, Viacom's Executive Vice President of Content Distribution and Marketing, responded by mentioning how DirecTV refused to speak with Viacom past 11 am.
 Tuesday, saying that DirecTV's last offer to the company was "lower than anyone else pays us in the industry."
 The channels were only down for a few days, as contract negotiations were quickly settled after the channels were removed.

 On March 11, 2015, the Federal Trade Commission filed a lawsuit against DIRECTV for deceptive advertising.
 The FTC claimed that DIRECTV failed to properly disclose terms of its TV packages, such as contractual obligations and premiums.

 On March 1, 2016, AT&T announced plans for several DirecTV-branded over-the-top services, including AT&T TV, DIRECTV Mobile, and DIRECTV Preview to be offered under one platform called DirecTV Now.
-The platform launched on November 30, 2016, and was directly competing against Sling TV and YouTube TV.
+The platform launched on November 30, 2016, and was directly competing against Sling TV.
 DirecTV was bought under the same umbrella as HBO, Cinemax, Turner Broadcasting System, Warner Bros., and Telepictures when AT&T bought Time Warner for over $80 billion in 2016.

-In January 2022, the Los Angeles Sports & Entertainment Commission announced that DirecTV would serve as Presenting Sponsor of The chairman's Party, a Super Bowl after-party inside SoFi Stadium.
+In January 2022, the Los Angeles Sports & Entertainment Commission announced that DirecTV would serve as Presenting Sponsor of The Chairman's Party, a Super Bowl after-party inside SoFi Stadium.